Bournemouth 7’s is the largest sport and music festival in the world!

 Once I left uni at Bournemouth I stayed in a hotel, it was actually cheaper per person than camping and much, much more comfortable.
 I stayed at the Premier Inn, and I must admit it was perfect.
 A 10-minute taxi from the festival, big double room with en-suite and opposite a 24-hour Sainsbury’s, it was by far the best choice of off-site accommodation.
 The other option is of course to camp in style and Glamp at Bournemouth 7’s – which actually costs the same as an off-site hotel!
 A lot of people choose to stay at the hotels in town, which although seems great, and means you are close to the beach and the hustle and bustle of Bournemouth Town centre, it means a very long and expensive taxi ride every day to the festival.
 It also means that if you just want to pop back after playing sport for a shower, or if you forget something you have at least a 30-minute taxi ride back to your hotel!
 Not ideal!
 It also means that parking at the hotel if your travelling by car can be very limited and/or expensive.
 The hotels outside of town seem to have more freely available parking.

 A word of warning, taxi companies book up very quickly as you can imagine.
 30,000 people all going to the same venue which is really only easily accessible by car or shuttle bus, means taxi companies will be chockablock with bookings.

 So, be organised, book early or share a ride with a friend to avoid getting caught out.

-Taxi’s home during the night ( or for many the early hours of the following day) are easy, but do have a bit of a queue.
+Taxi’s home during the night ( or for many the early hours of the following day) is easy, but do have a bit of a queue.
 Taxis come in their thousands and there is a designated area to get a taxi home but as with everything, at peak times the queue can be quite large so just be prepared to be very British and stand in a queue.